 Students who carpool are also eligible for:

 Upon approval of the application, a supplemental carpool permit will be issued to the primary permit holder.
 Both permits must be displayed in the carpool vehicle.
 Hang the regular permit on the rear view mirror and place the supplemental permit on the dashboard.
 The permit is bought at full price.
 The rebate will be given to the permit holder at the end of each semester.
-To receive the rebate at the end of the fall semester, the carpool must submit a Carpool Application by Monday, October 1, 2012.
-The deadline for spring semester is March 1, 2013.
+To receive the rebate at the end of the fall semester, the carpool must submit a Carpool Application by Monday March 3, 2014.
+The deadline is Tuesday, September 30, 2014.

 Everyone in the carpool can receive an access device (if in a parking deck) with a refundable deposit of $25 per access device.
 The group is responsible for transferring the permit among the participants, as well as reconciling all financial issues.
 Each carpool vehicle must be registered with the carpool group.